So you’re feeling angry today… that’s okay. Read on how we can help with you that.

 Let’s explore your anger a little more - How angry do you feel?

-Can you measure it on a scale of 1-10 (Insert scale 1 not very angry -10 the most angry you can get)
+Can you measure it on a scale of 1-10?

 Or can you use other words to describe your anger?

-When we get angry things happen in our body like your face goes red, heart beats faster, your breathing and you might clench your fists.
+When we get angry things happen in our body like your face goes red, your heart beats faster, your breathing goes faster and you might clench your fists.